Shopify SEO & AI Search Checklist: 30 Fixes for Organic + AI Traffic in 2026

 12. Write product descriptions over 150 words

 Thin descriptions (a sentence or two) underperform 150+ word descriptions in search ranking by a wide margin.
 Cover materials, fit, use cases, and care.
+(Our product page best practices guide covers the full PDP element list, not just the SEO angle.)

 13. Add unique meta descriptions to every page